 - dozen regular button mushrooms sliced

 - 1-3 Chili cut into smaller pieces (I used regular Indian Chili so 2 are usually enough)

 - 1 Tomato cut into dices

-- roughly chopped coriander
+- roughly chopped coriander to garnish

 - First we infuse the coconut milk by placing the milk into a pot with the water.
 Simmer on low heat until warm.
 In the meanwhile prepare your cleaned lemongrass by removing the outer stalk layer and cutting the lemon grass into thicker pieces.
 Lightly crush the lime leaves and peel and cut the thai ginger in smaller stripes.
 Place the lemongrass, lime and thai ginger pieces into the simmering coconut milk.
 Let it simmer on low heat for 5 minutes approximately so that the milk takes up the aroma.